 Or you’re pleased that something you ordered has arrived.

-Even “it’s nearly the weekend!”
+Maybe “it’s nearly the weekend!”

-These little lighter thoughts may seem trivial, but they can powerfully halt the downward spiral.
+These little lighter thoughts may seem trivial, BUT they can powerfully halt the downward spiral.

 This takes some practice, so you need to do this every day until it becomes automatic.